 Process documentation is vital for efficient business operations.
 Here’s Intelivate’s step-by-step guide for documenting process, including lots of process templates.

 The number of businesses – large and small – I see putting themselves at risk with a lack of documented process amazes me.
-Documenting process is vital to any operation.
+Process documentation is vital to any operation.
 I’ll explain why in just a bit.

 Because you can’t document what you don’t have, I’ll walk you through how to gather, validate and organize your process.
 I’ll show you how to document processes in a template I provide.
 You can also download all the templates I reference in this guide.

 Finally, I’ll give you some tips on how to organize your project.

 This is not a guide on process improvement.
 You must first have processes thoroughly documented before you can even consider improving them.

 If you are new to the world of process, you might want to begin by reading some of our FAQs around business process management, including “What are some indications that business process might be part of my operational challenges?”